Why is my dog so itchy?!

 • Daily paw washing after every walk to clean away any mud, grass seeds etc; weekly bath with a very mild, pH appropriate shampoo (such as Sweet Relief) to remove any potential allergens, paying particular attention to the undercarriage

 • If there’s mild itchiness, we use the Quick-Silver spray every couple of days.
-It contains both ionic Silver (naturally antibacterial) and benzyl benzoate, which should help get the itching behaviour under control
+It contains both ionic Silver (naturally antibacterial) and benzyl benzoate, which should help get the scratching behaviour under control

 So in a nutshell - no need to panic when you hear that scratching sound!
 With a little bit of attention and diligence, most itchy dog problems can be quickly and easily addressed - without breaking the bank, or making an insurance claim.